MozillaReality/immersive-custom-elements/README.md

 # immersive-custom-elements

 `immersive-custom-elements` is a set of web components.
-You can easily place immersive (VR) contents into your web page by just putting custom element tags.
+You can easily embed immersive (VR) contents into your web page by just putting custom element tags.

 [Demo](https://raw.githack.com/MozillaReality/immersive-custom-elements/master/examples/index.html)(TBD)